olegperegudov/computer-vision/car classifier/README.md

 - ROC AUC was used as a metric

 ## how to run:
-- you can run the classifier directly from kaggle (turn on gpu): https://www.kaggle.com/gobsan/car-classifier-torch
+- the classifier can be run directly from kaggle (turn on gpu): https://www.kaggle.com/gobsan/car-classifier-torch
-- or you can open "5_inference.ipynb" file and add urls to url list to classify (there are a few urls already).
+- inference - "5_inference.ipynb" file can be run locally.
+Add urls to url list to classify (there are a few urls already).
 Run all.
 You will need all the dependencies (Pipfile) and "checkpoint.pth" (in the same folder).

 ## notes:
 - Please pay attention to '/' and '\\'.
 Make sure you use the right one for your OS.